 \subsection{Characters of Representations of $SU(1,1)$}

 In this subsection we give without proofs formulas for characters of some representations of $SU(1,1)$.

-An element in $SL(2,\BB R)$ or $SU(1,1)$ is semisimple if and only if it is diagonalizable.
+An element in $SL(2,\BB R)$ or $SU(1,1)$ is semisimple if and only if it is diagonalizable (as a $2 \times 2$ complex matrix).
 By (\ref{D_0})-(\ref{G_rs}), an element $g$ in $SL(2,\BB R)$ or $SU(1,1)$ is regular semisimple if it is diagonalizable and its eigenvalues are not $\pm1$, i.e. $g$ has distinct eigenvalues.
-There are two possible scenarios: the eigenvalues of $g$ are real and complex with non-zero imaginary part.
+There are two possible scenarios: the eigenvalues of $g$ are real and the eigenvalues of $g$ are complex with non-zero imaginary part.

-If $g \in SL(2,\BB R)$ has distinct real eigenvalues, then $g$ is $SL(2,\BB R)$-conjugate to $ $, for some $a \in \BB R^{\times}$, such elements are called {\em hyperbolic}.
-If $g \in SL(2,\BB R)$ has eigenvalues in $\BB C \setminus \BB R$, then the eigenvalues must be of the form $e^{i\theta}$ and $e^{-i\theta}$, for some $\theta \in (0,\pi) \cup (\pi,2\pi)$, and $g$ is $SL(2,\BB R)$-conjugate to $ $, such elements are called {\em elliptic}.
+If $g \in SL(2,\BB R)$ has distinct real eigenvalues, then $g$ is $SL(2,\BB R)$-conjugate to $\bigl(\begin{smallmatrix} a & 0 \\ 0 & a^{-1} \end{smallmatrix}\bigr)$, for some $a \in \BB R^{\times}$, such elements are called {\em hyperbolic}.
+If $g \in SL(2,\BB R)$ has eigenvalues in $\BB C \setminus \BB R$, then the eigenvalues must be of the form $e^{i\theta}$ and $e^{-i\theta}$, for some $\theta \in (0,\pi) \cup (\pi,2\pi)$, and $g$ is $SL(2,\BB R)$-conjugate to $\bigl(\begin{smallmatrix} \cos\theta & -\sin\theta \\ \sin\theta & \cos\theta \end{smallmatrix}\bigr)$, such elements are called {\em elliptic}.
 It is easy to tell apart elliptic and hyperbolic elements:

-Similarly, if $g \in SU(1,1)$ has distinct real eigenvalues, it is called hyperbolic, and $g$ is $SU(1,1)$-conjugate to $\pm $, for some $t \in \BB R^{\times}$.
-If $g \in SU(1,1)$ has eigenvalues in $\BB C \setminus \BB R$, it is called elliptic, and $g$ is $SU(1,1)$-conjugate to $ $, for some $\theta \in (0,\pi) \cup (\pi,2\pi)$.
+Similarly, if $g \in SU(1,1)$ has distinct real eigenvalues, it is called hyperbolic, and $g$ is $SU(1,1)$-conjugate to $\pm \bigl(\begin{smallmatrix} \cosh t & \sinh t \\ \sinh t & \cosh t \end{smallmatrix}\bigr)$, for some $t \in \BB R^{\times}$.
+If $g \in SU(1,1)$ has eigenvalues in $\BB C \setminus \BB R$, it is called elliptic, and $g$ is $SU(1,1)$-conjugate to $\bigl(\begin{smallmatrix} e^{i\theta} & 0 \\ 0 & e^{-i\theta} \end{smallmatrix}\bigr)$, for some $\theta \in (0,\pi) \cup (\pi,2\pi)$.
 As before,

 Furthermore, elements